qaalabs/DE5M4/docs/b-plan/ex3-estimate-effort.md

-# Exercise 3: Estimate Effort ~ Planning Poker
+# Full Group Activity: 3- Estimate Effort

-For thi exercise we will be estimating **user stories** using Planning Poker.
+For this activity we will be estimating **user stories** using Planning Poker.

 ## Planning Poker Instructions